How should I maintain my hair, day to day?

 What’s the best way to fight frizz?

 “A great cut is so important because, no matter if your hair is frizzy, you will still have good structure.
 When washing, use warm, not hot water.
-Buy a flat paddle brush without ‘knots’ or bumps on the ends of the bristles (these can yank the hair), and always brush starting from the ends, working up the lengths in sections.
+Buy a flat paddle brush without ‘knots’ or bumps on the ends of the bristles, as these can yank the hair, and always brush starting from the ends, working up the lengths in sections.
 Finally, sleep on a silk pillowcase or use a silk bonnet – it does make a difference, because cotton absorbs moisture.”

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown